mathspp/mathspp/pages/02.blog/01.pydonts/mastering-sequence-slicing/item.en.md

 ---
 metadata:
     description: "In this Pydon't we cover advanced topics related to sequence slicing, like (negative) steps, more idiomatic sequence slicing, slice assignment, and slice deletion."
-title: Mastering sequence slicing | Pydon't
+title: "Mastering sequence slicing | Pydon't 🐍"
 ---

 In this Pydon't we cover advanced topics related to sequence slicing,